When can I retrieve my 1098-T form on POUNCE?

 To what tax years does this consent apply?

 Your 1098‐T authorization will apply to the current tax year and every year following the date of consent that applicable data is available.
-The tax year is inclusive of all payments to qualified charges that occurred between January 1 and December 31.
+The tax year is inclusive of all payments of qualified charges that occurred between January 1 and December 31.

 I have authorized the institution to provide my 1098‐T electronically.
 Can I obtain a mailed paper form also?